hpcaitech/FastFold/README.md

 3. Ease of use
     * Huge performance gains with a few lines changes
     * You don't need to care about how the parallel part is implemented
-4. Faster data processing, about 3x times faster than the original way
+4. Faster data processing, about 3x times faster on monomer, about 3Nx times faster on multimer with N sequence.
+5. Great Reduction on GPU memory

 ## Installation